Recognizing Signs of Depression in Teens

-Many parents and adults believe that symptoms and signs of depression in adolescents may not appear to be the same as those associated with adult depression.
+Many parents and adults believe that symptoms and signs of depression in adolescents look essentially the same as those associated with adult depression.
 We’re not surprised to experience our teens having trouble sleeping, lacking energy or becoming withdrawn.
 But while certain expectations may hold true for some youth, others dealing with depression may be irritable or rage-filled.
 They may cause trouble at school.
 They may not even feel or demonstrate sadness.
 Instead, their depression might be expressed as rage.
 The biggest mistake we can make here is to think this rage is just an adolescent stage.

 Some teens tell us even the word depression can feel embarrassing, and they may try and hide any symptoms to avoid further scrutiny.
 Teenagers may be embarrassed at the thought of needing help or counseling.
 They may not even know help is available.
 They rely on us to recognize signs they need help and to get them treatment.